Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

 \subsubsection{Isotropic invariants of multiple tensors}

 Since we consider isotropic scalar-valued tensor functions, results on isotropic invariants from multiple tensors can be used directly.
-One of the most important works in this field is the one by \citet{Boehler1977}, which provides a functional basis~(Def.~\ref{def:function_basis}), of isotropic homogeneous polynomial invariants, i.e., a functionally complete set of invariants~(Def.~\ref{def:func_completeness}).
-Thereby, the framework is valid for any number of 1st order tensors $\ve{v}_{\alpha}\in\ts{1}{}$, symmetric 2nd order tensors $\te{A}_{\beta}\in\tss{2}$ and skew-symmetric 2nd order tensors $\te{W}_{\gamma}\in\tsa{2}$, cf. Tab.~\ref{tab:boehler_table}.
-To maintain consistency with the original work, we have chosen the same notation for the introduced tensors here.
-Since \citet{Boehler1977} only considered scalar-valued invariants of 1st and 2nd order tensors, the tuple $\Set{M}_\Group{G}$ is naturally restricted to structural tensors of at most 2nd order when using the results from Tab.~\ref{tab:boehler_table}.
-Sect.~\ref{sec:constructing_xiao} therefore introduces the approach by \citet{Xiao1996} to exchange the tuple $\Set{M}_\Group{G}$, enabling the results of \citet{Boehler1977} to be applied also to cases involving structural tensors of 3rd or higher order.
-Thus, to this point, a functional basis can be obtained from the results of \citet{Boehler1977} for all cases with 1st and 2nd order structural tensors. \begin{remark} An integrity basis is always also a functional basis, while the opposite does not hold in general.
-In many cases, however, the isotropic invariants of \citet{Boehler1977} also represent an integrity basis.
-Alternatively, this is guaranteed with the invariants proposed by \citet{smith_isotropic_1965}. \end{remark}
+One of the most important works in this field is the one by \citet{Boehler1977}, which provides a functional basis of isotropic homogeneous polynomial invariants.
+Thereby, the original framework is valid for any number of 1st order tensors $\ve{v}_{\alpha}\in\ts{1}{}$, symmetric 2nd order tensors $\te{A}_{\beta}\in\tss{2}$ and skew-symmetric 2nd order tensors $\te{W}_{\gamma}\in\tsa{2}$, cf. Tab.~\ref{tab:boehler_table}.
+To maintain consistency with the original work of \citet{Boehler1977}, we have chosen the same notation for the introduced tensors above.